kushal-ladha/cody/CONTRIBUTING.md

 Run `bin/rails s` to start the Rails server.

-Run `bin/webpack-dev-server --hot` to compile all the Webpack assets and start the Webpack dev server.
+Run `bin/webpack-dev-server` to compile all the Webpack assets and start the Webpack dev server.

 Run `bin/sidekiq` to start the Sidekiq background worker.

+### Running tests

+For Ruby code, run RSpec: `bin/rspec`

+For React code, run Jest: `yarn test`

 ### Submitting Pull Requests